Disentangling generalization and memorization in large language models using chess: Discussion

+\textbf{Limitations.} Our work comes with multiple limitations.
+First, we cannot guarantee the absolute separation of \gls{acr:wd} and \gls{acr:ood} positions within the training corpus.
+Yet, any potential data leakage would only artificially inflate scores, meaning our observed \gls{acr:ood} performance serves as a strictly conservative upper bound on the models' true fluid reasoning capabilities.
+Second, transitioning from human-played games to synthetically generated configurations inevitably alters the underlying structural topology of the board states.
+Although we rigorously mitigate variations in inherent difficulty through random-policy normalization and contextualize absolute capabilities using an Lc0 baseline, some degree of confounding between a position's distribution proximity and its inherent tactical complexity are unavoidable.
+Finally, centipawn loss evaluations via chess engines are inherently imperfect since the game is not fully solved.
+Yet, they provide a robust baseline when aggregated over multiple positions.
+We discuss these aspects thoroughly in Appendix~\ref{sec:limitations}.

-While chess constitutes a clean and fully observable environment, its analytical richness makes it a uniquely suitable testbed for studying the interaction between fluid and crystallized intelligence.
+\textbf{Implications beyond chess.} Chess constitutes a clean, fully observable and analytically rich testbed for studying the interaction between memorization and generalization.
 The game’s fixed rules, combinatorial structure, and reliable evaluations using superhuman chess engines enable a systematic assessment of generalization without the confounding factors that typically accompany natural language tasks.
-Consequently, the patterns observed in this study--robust memorization, brittle generalization, and diminishing returns with model scale--likely reflect intrinsic properties of current \gls{acr:llm} architectures rather than idiosyncrasies of the chess domain.
-Because chess operates as a formal system governed by rigid syntax rather than semantic ambiguity, these failures likely extend to other formal domains such as mathematics and software synthesis, where rule adherence is equally non-negotiable.
-The sharp performance gradient between \gls{acr:wd} and \gls{acr:ood} positions parallels the broader divide between crystallized and fluid intelligence in large-scale language models, suggesting that chess provides a controlled and quantifiable instantiation of a more general phenomenon: the difficulty of inferring consistent structural rules without direct prior exposure.
+The cognitive demands required to excel at chess---logically sound reasoning, long-horizon planning, abstract pattern recognition, and exact adherence to formal rules---closely mirror the core competencies necessary to succeed in other complex domains.
+Consequently, the motifs observed in this study---robust memorization, brittle generalization, and diminishing returns through scaling current architectures and training paradigms---may not be idiosyncratic to the chess domain.
+Rather, our findings possibly represent a manifestation of a more general phenomenon in \glspl{acr:llm} that defies measurement in other domains: the systemic difficulty of inferring structural rules to solve novel tasks without close priors.